 Another way – one that is fast becoming popular – is through playing for BTC.
-These are sites designed like Games.LOL that offer BTC for games or simple actions.
-It is another easy way to earn bitcoin, and it is also cheaper since all anyone really needs is a platform that can run the app or program where the actions can be completed.
+These are sites designed like Games.LOL that offers BTC for games or simple actions.
+It is another easy way to earn bitcoin, and it is also cheaper since all anyone really needs is a platform of crypto signals that can run the app or program where the actions can be completed.

 Take a look at these platforms that offer BTC for simple actions or games, and see if one of them catches your cryptocurrency-fueled fancy:

 There are a lot of MMORPG games that have come out in recent years, thanks to the ongoing popularity of games like WoW and The Elder Scrolls Online.
 Huntercoin is a marriage between crypto-mining and MMORPGs.
 In the crypto-related game’s case, it is called MMOCG (massively multiplayer online crypto-coin game).